awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/AgentReference.md

 # CloudWatch Logs Agent Reference<a name="AgentReference"></a>

+**Important**
+This reference is for the older CloudWatch Logs agent, which is on the path to deprecation\.
+We strongly recommend that you use the unified CloudWatch agent instead\.
+For more information about that agent, see [ Collecting metrics and logs from Amazon EC2 instance and on\-premises servers with the CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html)\.

 The CloudWatch Logs agent provides an automated way to send log data to CloudWatch Logs from Amazon EC2 instances\.
 The agent includes the following components:
 + A plug\-in to the AWS CLI that pushes log data to CloudWatch Logs\.
 + A script \(daemon\) that initiates the process to push data to CloudWatch Logs\.